PrensDev/vaxxtrack-api/helpers/helpers.md

 The old way:

 ```
-// Check if user is not logged in or looged in but not citizen
+// Check if user is not logged in or logged in but not citizen
 if(req.user == null || req.user.user_type !== 'Citizen') {

     // Send unauthorized response